 Striking A Balance

-From the transition to full remote to deciding when to safely come back, Joyce, a mom of two girls, now 8 and 12, “couldn’t be prouder of the Firm’s leadership and collaboration in designing a safe approach.”
+From the transition to full remote to deciding when to safely come back, Joyce, a mom of two girls, “couldn’t be prouder of the Firm’s leadership and collaboration in designing a safe approach.”
 The health challenges continue, yet Joyce is quick to spot a silver lining in the potential turning point in the industry.
 “We’ve accelerated our ability to see what can be accomplished in a remote or hybrid environment and to help employees maintain a balance over the long-term,” she says.

-At a new high point in her career, Joyce has been named a Morgan Stanley MAKER, joining a distinguished group of women and men of accomplishment, all nominated by their peers.
+Joyce has been named a Morgan Stanley MAKER, joining a distinguished group of women and men of accomplishment, all nominated by their peers.
 Now Joyce—who finds time to give back by doing pro-bono work—feels she is “part of a powerful movement in which amazing men and women come together and make change.”
 Having always found power in teamwork, she’s proud to be on this new team, knowing that “MAKERS are powerful together.”